UVADS/Loris/README.md

     > :memo: **Note:** If you make any changes to the *Dockerfile* or *docker-compose.yaml*, you will need to rebuild the images using `docker compose build` before running `docker compose up`

 3. Open your browser and go to: `<loris-url>/installdb.php`.
 This web page will prompt you for your mysql connection information.
-Follow the instructions to finalize LORIS installation, then restart Apache in the *loris-web-1* Docker container (name could vary).
+Follow the instructions to finalize LORIS installation, then restart Apache in the *loris-web-1* Docker container (name could vary) using `sudo service apache2 reload`.

     > :memo: **Note:** `<loris-url>` is most likely `localhost`